mnr/writing-wip/Do-Ye0n_lives_on.md

 "Sorry?" says Do-Ye0n.
 "That's all you have? *Sorry?* Where did you go?
 You said you'd call me the day after my appearance.
 What happened in there?"

 "It was a complex deal," replies Steve.
-"My office AI has been analyzing it for some time.
+"My office A.I. has been analyzing it for some time.
 It came up with three hundred and fifty-seven scenarios before it solved what happened.
 Jimbo didn't even know until I told him last week.
 We had lunch."

 "You had lunch with the guy who's responsible for this?"
 Do-Ye0n gestured at the prison-surplus terminal he was forced to gig with."